-The eBook is provided by the UC San Diego Bookstore through Canvas and are free for the first two weeks of classes.
+The eBook is provided by the UC San Diego Bookstore through Canvas and is free for the first two weeks of classes.
 After two weeks, your student account will be charged a special reduced price unless you opt out.
-If you decide to opt out you must complete the process by April 9th, 2022 and you will be responsible for sourcing the materials elsewhere.
+If you decide to opt out, you must complete the process before a deadline and you will be responsible for sourcing the materials elsewhere.